 Oversharing On Social Media

 But how safe are you when using these websites?
 What happens when you create a profile on Facebook and post things on it?
 What happens when you upload the image of your brand new car parked in front of your house?
-What can happen when you ‘check in’ on Foursquare when at a friend’s place?
+What can happen when you ‘check-in’ on Foursquare when at a friend’s place?
+There are things you should be not sharing on social sites!
 Let us talk about the possible problems of sharing things with just anyone.

 Where Am I?
 Come Get Me!